 Harvard Extension faculty and Harvard Summer School classes

-However, the school bends the rules for Summer School classes.
+However, the school has different rules for Summer School classes.
 All Harvard Summer School instructors are regarded as Harvard Instructors, even if they don’t have a teaching appointment.
-That’s not just for Extension School students taking Summer School classes; the rules are bent for Harvard College students attending the same classes — most on-campus Summer School coursework counts for credit for attending Harvard College students, with some conditions.
+That’s not just for Extension School students taking Summer School classes; a similar set of rules apply to Harvard College students attending the same classes — most on-campus Summer School coursework counts for credit for attending Harvard College students, with some conditions.
 Online classes offered by the Summer School cannot be taken for credit by Harvard College students, though.

 I was a history concentrator in the Extension School’s Master of Liberal Arts program from 2003-2008, taking all of my classes on campus.
 Here’s the Harvard/non-Harvard faculty breakdown:

 - 2 classes taught by tenured Harvard faculty members

 - Thesis project directed by a tenured Harvard faculty member

 - 1 class taught by a non-tenured Harvard lecturer